Zoom on the Pulsar PG15KVTWB

 Power & Run Time

-Enjoying a noise rating of 77 dBA (less noisy than a dishwasher), this generator gets running thanks to a simple and elegant electric starter (battery included).
+With a noise rating of 77 dBA (less noisy than a dishwasher), the generator features a convenient and easy-to-use electric starter (battery included).

-The PG15KVTWB, with a fuel capacity of 10.6 gallons, reaches a run time of around 10 hours at 50% load utilizing gasoline (fuel consumption around 1.06 GPH).
-Alternatively, it can reach a run time of around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH) with propane.
+The running time of the PG15KVTWB, with its 10.6 gallons fuel capacity, can reach around 10 hours at 50% load on a full tank of gasoline (fuel consumption around 1.06 GPH).
+With propane, it can reach around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH).

 The control panel includes the following 7 AC outlets:

-Even though this Pulsar generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, as the PG15KVTWB holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+This Pulsar generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+Besides, since the PG15KVTWB bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 380 lbs.
+As the generator's weight is 380 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
 Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

-The control panel of the PG15KVTWB includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The PG15KVTWB and its control panel include a convenient meter, which displays voltage, frequency and lifetime hours.
+This feature comes handy when monitoring its status and activity.

 The Pulsar PG15KVTWB is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.